What is Editing, Mixing and Mastering in a Recording Studio?

-Mastering engineers use high-quality equipment to refine the smallest details and make the biggest improvements.
+Professional mastering engineers use high-quality equipment to refine the smallest details and make the biggest improvements.
 Mastering tends to involve the use of expensive outboard compressors and equalisers a lot more than mixing and requires great ears to hear the subtle differences.

 If you are producing an entire EP or album, mastering will make sure that your songs sonically fit well together from start to finish.
 Once complete, the studio will then convert your tracks to their appropriate sample rate/bit depth.
 (MP3, AIFF & WAV being the most common)

-More often than not, this process is done by a third party, who is not close to the project, has fresh ears and owns specialist mastering equipment, hence why mastering services are usually offered separately.
+More often than not, this process is done by a third party, who is not close to the project, have fresh ears and owns specialist mastering equipment, hence why mastering services are usually offered separately.